-Going through boxes of files and photos for the last couple of weeks, the hubs and I have found a few items we each would rather forget.
-From the school photos with the atrocious at-home hair cuts, to the dorky outfits we once thought were so cool and even the pictures so blurred you can only make out a fuzzy smile, we spent a lot of time asking why on earth our parents would keep these mementos?
+Going through boxes of files and photos for the last couple of weeks, the hubs and I have found a few items we each would rather forget: school photos with atrocious at-home hair cuts; shots of our dorky outfits that we once thought were so cool; pictures so blurred you can only make out a fuzzy smile.
+We spent a lot of time pondering why on earth our parents would keep these mementos?

-We actually knew the answer, of course: as a parent, when you see pictures of your children you’re not actually looking for the “perfect” image.
-Much as photoshop, Instagram filters and all the other fabrication paraphernalia would like to have us only interested in magazine-esque, air-brushed flawlessness, what I think most parents would tell you they really love are the candid photos of kids being themselves.
+We knew the answer, of course: as a parent, when you see pictures of your children you’re not actually looking for the “perfect” image.
+Much as Photoshop, Instagram filters and all the other fabrication paraphernalia would like to have us only interested in magazine-esque, air-brushed flawlessness, most parents would tell you the photos they really love are those of kids being themselves.

 Looking back at my own photos, I now realize why my parents kept the weird, confused and downright ridiculous photos they did.